 Summer is a great season for taking a nature walk and just getting outside.
 But, when you’re stuck inside, you can have your child:

 - Look through plant guides for your area.

 - Research foods that can be foraged safely.
 (And learning how to use it!)

 - Read nonfiction books about nature topics.
 Like this one:

 - Plan a nature scavenger hunt for a sibling or friend.

 - Draw a map of your neighborhood to help you in your exploring.

-If you’re looking for more ideas for Family Writing Time, or need a little more help getting started (or troubleshooting), be sure to check out my new book, The Ultimate Guide to a Successful Family Writing Time.
+If you’re looking for more ideas for indoor activities your kids can do during Family Writing Time or any other time, be sure to check out my book, The Ultimate Guide to a Successful Family Writing Time.

 You’ll find dozens of at home activities that will keep your kids busy while you work.